netsage-project/netsage-grafana-configs/README.md

 ## Using the VM

 * SSH into the VM with the command `vagrant ssh`.
 You will be logged-in as the user *vagrant* and have passwordless `sudo` access.
-* The `/vagrant` is a shared directory between the VM and host system.
+* The `/vagrant` directory is a shared directory between the VM and host system.
 It is the top-level of the source tree and any changes made to the files on the host system will also happen in the VM and vice-versa.
 * If you want to shutdown the VM run `vagrant halt`
 * If you want to startup the VM run `vagrant up`
 * If you want to completely erase the VM run `vagrant destroy`

 ## Making Changes

-There are two ways you can make changes: by editing eeh files in git directly and exporting them to your local instance or editing the configuration through Grafana and importing them into git.
+There are two ways you can make changes: by editing the files in git directly and exporting them to your local instance or editing the configuration through Grafana and importing them into git.
 Instrcutions for each method below.

 ### Editing the Source Code in Git and Exporting to Grafana